kale-stew/all-talks/content/2020/urql-devtools/README.md

 - ["Getting started with URQL, A Universal React Query Library" by Sumit Sharma](https://ednsquare.com/story/getting-started-with-urql-a-universal-react-query-library------cImqeQ)
 - ["Exploring urql from an Apollo perspective" by Peter Nycander](https://blog.logrocket.com/exploring-urql-from-an-apollo-perspective/)

+## Acknowledgements

+This was presented virtually at the [RESTLess London](https://restlessldn.dev) and [GraphQL Denver](https://www.meetup.com/GraphQLDenver/) meetups.
+Thank you both for having me!